JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 ### operator bool

 The [`operator bool`](https://www.arduino.cc/reference/en/libraries/ethernet/if-ethernetclient/) is pure virtual in Client class.
 It should return true if the object is assigned to underlying resource representing the TCP connection and false if the object is empty/dummy.
 It is used with server's `available` or `accept` which return an empty Client object if there is no connection to return.

+Operator bool should never check the state of the connection.
+A closed connection may still have data available to read and for example server will return it from `svailable()`.
+The usual `if (client)` check would then fail for a closed connection which has data available.

 ### connected()